When do you know if you are ready to. . .

 - When someone has proofread your proposal

-All girls who want to earn their Gold Award are required to attend
+All girls who want to earn their Gold Award are required to take

 Tips and Tricks

-proofread) then, copy and paste your answers into the My Go
+interview, you can copy and paste your answers into the My Go Gold

-complete the Gold Award Final Report (word doc, have someone
+Gold Award Final Report (word doc, have someone proofread) then,

-proofread) then, copy and paste your answers into My Go
+copy and paste your answers into My Go Gold

-about the Journey you completed, be prepared to discuss what you
+Journey you completed, be prepared to discuss what you learned and

-with and the hours you are completing.
-Do not commit to anything
+hours you are completing.
+Do not commit to anything until you have

 Frequently Asked Questions